Roshelle: The debut EP, first singles and collaboration (2017-2019)

-The signing with Island Records Italy and Universal (2020-present)
+The signing with Island Records Italy and Universal (2020-2024)

 On January 9, 2020, the single "Rosa naturale" was released, which featured a collaboration with Italian rapper Emis Killa, the song is written by the same Roshelle and the Italian singer Mahmood.
 The single was Roshelle's last to be released through Sony Music Italy, it ranked at number 74th on the Italian official single chart of FIMI.
 Also in 2020, on the occasion of the re-release of his album Emanuele, she collaborated with Italian rapper Geolier for the remix of the song "Na catena", which ranked at number 64th on the Italian official single chart of FIMI and which is now certified platinum.
 After meeting Jacopo Pesce and Shablo, the same team of Italian rapper Sfera Ebbasta, she signed with Island Records Italy and Universal Music Italia.
 On 7 October 2020 her first single with the new record company titled "00:23" was released: the single talks about the singer's fear of not being able to leave a mark in the world, but also of a relationship that the singer had with a woman and then ended; to confirm the relationship was the singer herself during an interview with Le Iene.
 On November 11, 2020, the single "7 giorni" was released, which is an R&B midtempo.
 On April 30, 2021, Italian rapper Rkomi released his third album entitled Taxi Driver which reached the number 1 on the official Italian album chart of FIMI, one of the song of the album called Interlude seen the collaboration of Roshelle as featured artist.
 On May 12, 2021, Roshelle released her third single with Island Records Italy called Ti Amo, Ti odio featuring Gué Pequeno, Mecna and Shablo who also produced the record together Luca Faraone.